cirrus-actions/branch-guard/README.md

-# GitHub Action to block merges of PRs when CI checks for a target branch are failing
+# Block PR merges when Checks for target branches are failing